 "I think this class is great.
 For those who are unsure about this course, trust me, is fun.
 The workload is manageable, and the content is very interesting to learn." -Anonymous Student, '22

 "Even if you're a STEM person, there's no downfall to expanding your mindset and perspective -- something you can mention in your college interviews like I did.
 Many of the pieces we learn about have an incredibly interesting story that would otherwise remain unknown if it wasn't for the class.
 There's history for the humanities person and analysis for the STEM person." -Angelina Yuan, '21

 "At the end of my sophomore year I was having a hard time trying to decide which classes I should take and I thought that this course would be fun and interesting which is exactly what it turned out to be.
 I think that the pace and workload of this course was perfect and allowed me to be able to get everything done with the perfect amount of time and allowed me to maintain a good grade for most of the school year." -Graciela Solano, '22

 *All student comments and names used with permission of the student.

-At least once over the summer, take an online virtual tour at a museum website.
-It can be a major museum, like The Getty or The Metropolitan Museum of Art, or it can be a smaller more local museum, like the Oceanside Art Museum or Orange County Museum of Art, or it can even be a piece of public art.
+At least once over the summer, visit an art museum or take an online virtual tour at a museum website.
+It can be a major museum, like The Getty or The Metropolitan Museum of Art, or it can be a smaller, more local museum, like the Oceanside Art Museum or Orange County Museum of Art, or it can even be a piece of public art.
 Pick out one work that you enjoy or are "stopped" by and, in 250 words or less, tell me the following about the work:

 - Describe the work of art in detail and point out what aspects of the work stand out to you the most.